Sortifile/sortifile/ai/4_renew_rules/system_prompt.md

 You will be provided with a record of file movements, where each entry indicates the old path of a file and its new path following a manual relocation.
+Also, the summmary of each file is provided.
 Based on these records, analyze how the user organizes files and update the existing `rule.json` to incorporate the newly observed file classification logic.

 ### Objective